 Khyshan hasn’t lived in here long, but she already knows the best ways to unwind in Dunwoody.
 One involves the spa she owns.
 The other involves geese.

-Lynn has big dreams for Dunwoody's future.
-We have every reason to believe they'll come true.
+Lynn, or Madam Mayor as we like to call her, has big dreams for Dunwoody's future and we have every reason to believe they'll come true.
 She rescued her dog from a frat house, so she can do anything, right?

 Rose & Jason Chambers